-You saw above the five pages from Escher’s trip to Calabria from his photo album.
+Above are four pages from Escher’s photo album with pictures of his trip to Calabria.
 The photos date from 30 April 1930 to 24 May 1930.
 Of the 27 photos that Escher took of this trip, 15 of them show landscapes that are to be found in his prints.
 The other photos are of his travel companions or other things of interest from the region.
 With this ratio in mind, the photos cannot be considered mere jovial holiday snaps.
 A proportion of the photos served as a reference.
 These were subjects that Escher fleshed out in more detail in his work.

 This is all the more evident when you compare the photos with the prints of the same subject.
 In the case of Pentedattilo, for instance, Escher took the photo on the left.
 The winter after which he produced the print on the right.

 The similarities between photo and print are overwhelming.
 Precisely the same perspective, the same focus on the subject.
 What’s striking is that Escher omits the friend featured in the photo and frames the subject slightly differently.
 Escher conspicuously populates the left-hand and right-hand margins of his woodcut with plants, adding to the excitement of the composition.
 He also makes the Pentedattilo rocks pointier and renders the buildings in the rocks more dramatic.
 By choosing the woodcut as a medium, he turns it into a work rich in contrast, a spherical perspective being tricky in a woodcut.